BrucePerens/rigcontrol/README.md

 [Search for sales on AliExpress](https://www.aliexpress.com/premium/ESP32%25252dAudio%25252dKit.html).

-The software is currently in "Hello World" stage: it can configure its WiFi, set the time from SNTP, and start a web server.
+The software is currently in "Hello World" stage: it can configure its WiFi, set the time from SNTP, start a web server, and access the public Internet.
 Some debugging and maintenance commands are implemented on the USB serial console.
 No ham radio control is implemented yet.